 Shane Black eat your heart out!

 Competently made and with a stellar cast to boot, Alien Nation could have been so much more, particularly as a critique on modern capitalism, which it seems to pick up on briefly.
-Worse is its abject lethargy for a potentially winning concept, and the kind of uninspired humour which robs its stars of any kind of palpable chemistry.
+Worse is its abject lethargy for a potentially winning concept and the kind of uninspired humour that robs its stars of any kind of palpable chemistry.